dwilkolek/browse-together-v1/README.md

     return cursor
   };

-  const sdk = new BrowseTogetherSdk(url, isTrackedElement, cursorFactory);
+  const sdk = new BrowseTogetherSdk(backendUrl, isTrackedElement, cursorFactory);

   // if you want to see your cursor sdk.drawYourself = true;